List of workshops

 The front office staff, including security, is critical in managing the media and parents.
 They are usually the first point of contact.
 In a crisis, this important group needs to know what to say and how to say it.
 This 30-minute workshop will give front office and security staffers the basic do’s and don’ts of crisis management.

-It is professional suicide to do an interview without training.
+It is professional suicide to do an interview without training be it with media, donors, parents or others.
 In fact, the wrong statement can go viral in seconds.
-In this session, we will learn how to navigate through difficult media situations and inquiries.
-Being prepared is key, and we will talk about how to prepare.
+In this session, we will learn how to navigate through difficult situations and inquiries.
+Being prepared is KEY, and we will talk about how to prepare.
 Tools and techniques will include knowing your communication rights and ways to answer various types of hostile questions.
 Each person will have the opportunity to do two on-camera interviews.
 While we will focus on the media, the skills learned will be helpful in dealing with difficult conversations as well.
 This is a lively, highly interactive training session.

 The Role of the Board in a Crisis

 When a school is faced with a serious crisis, the board has a role to play.
 The board of trustees is a critical player and major asset in the management of a school.
 The level of trustee participation depends on the severity and the nature of the crisis.
 In this workshop, we will discuss key behaviors and best practices for the board when the school is faced with a crisis.
 We will review what to say, what not to say, questions you should never answer, what the full board needs to know and when, and how to support the school and the head.
 Given the increase in sexual misconduct issues both past and present, time will be spent on how to manage these types of issues.
 The group will divide into groups and each will be given a case study based on real issues for the groups to work through.